Sifchain/sifnode/readme.md

 The instructions above will get you connected to the network, but you won't be able to participate in consensus until you become a validator.

-Before you become a validator, please reach out to us on [Discord](https://discord.com/invite/zZTYnNG) to request some tokens.
+1. Reach out to us on [Discord](https://discord.com/invite/zZTYnNG) to request some tokens.

-You will also require the moniker of your node, when becoming a validator.
-You can find this by running:
+2. Obtain your node moniker (if you don't already know it):

 ```
-cat ~/.sifnoded/config/config.toml| grep moniker
+cat ~/.sifnoded/config/config.toml | grep moniker
 ```

-Once you have received your tokens, you can become a validator simply by running:
+3. Run the following command to become a validator (*replace `<moniker>` with your node's actual moniker*):

 ```
 sifnodecli tx staking create-validator \